tqfang/tqfang.github.io/_pages/about.md

 News
 ------
+- 4/2024: Invited to serve as Senior Area Chair of ACL ARR in April 2024!
 - 3/2024: 2 papers accepted to Findings of NAACL 2024!
 - 2/2024: Invited to serve as Area Chair of ACL 2024.
 - 1/2024: 3 papers accepted to EACL 2024 and 1 paper accepted to ICLR 2024!